OddExtension5/medium-articles-repo/README.md

 6. The most used GoF Design Patterns in Simple words
 7. Kafka for Beginners with Use Case

-Make sure to follow me on Medium, if you don't to miss my upcoming articles on Medium.
+Make sure to follow me on Medium, if you don't want to miss my upcoming articles on Medium.
+Also do give a clap if you like my article and feedback is always welcome.